cohml/faq-extractor/README.md

 ```

 > **Tip:**
-> To simply get a quick feel for what `faq-extractgor` will generate,
+> To simply get a quick feel for what `faq-extractor` will generate,
 > note that a Q&A dataset is already provided as the default argument for
 > `--questions-csv-path`.
 So that argument can be safely omitted when quickly
 > experimenting.